 What is the force required to actuate a blister?

-The force required is greatly dependent on the actuation mechanism (e.g. lance, manual compression, etc).
+The force required to activate a microfluidic reagent blister is dependent on the actuation mechanism (e.g. lance, manual compression, etc).
 A general guideline is 30N +/- 15N.

 How do you actuate a blister?